inspektor-gadget/kubecon-na-2024/hands-on.md

 ## Environment setup

 We prepared a set of virtual machines with all the dependencies ready for this contribfest.
-We'll give you instruction on the section to connec to them.
+We'll give you instruction on the section to connect to them.

 ## Walking through the eBPF code